zabokaa/goodFood/README.md

 - I encountered an issue where the date, stored as a string in my worksheet, was being saved with a leading apostrophe.
 So my delete_food_entry function did not work and displayed "No entries found for {food_type} on {date}".
 I discovered that this was a formatting issue with Google Sheets.
 So I changed the format to "Plain Text" --> solved.

+- Given that Python is case-sensitive, I have incorporated the capitalize() function to all user inputs for the food type.
+This ensures consistency in data entry regardless of how the user inputs the food type.

 ## Technologies

 Python3 with libraries: gspread google-auth-oauthlib google-auth-httplib2 google-auth prettytable